 Disbelief and blame is a common symptom of failure.

-The truth is, switching tests takes a lot of time and energy and may not be the solution to your problem.
+The truth is, after failing an English test, switching tests takes a lot of time and energy and may not be the solution to your problem.
 Each test has a very different format and each format takes a long time to learn.

 Consider the different structures of the following listening tests and your head will spin:

 PTE Listening: 45 – 57 minutes / 7 different tasks

 Summarize spoken text / Multiple choice x2 / Fill the blanks / Highlight the correct summary / Select missing word / Highlight incorrect words / Write from dictation